adesolabolu/Pandas-Sales-Analysis/README.md

 - 10,292 total products identified.
 - Products were sold in 147 different countries.
 - November 2014 saw the highest sales volume compared to other months
-- The best selling product by sales was Apple Smart Phone, Full Size at 86935.7786 followed by Cisco Smart Phone, Full Size	at 76441.5306 and third was Motorola Smart Phone, Full Size	73156.3030
+- The top-selling products by revenue were Apple, Cisco, and Motorola Smart Phones (Full Size), generating revenues of 86935.78, 76441.53, and 73156.30 respectively.
-- The best selling products in terms of quantity was Staples at 876 units followed by Cardinal Index Tab, Clear	at 337 units and Eldon File Cart, Single Width at 321 units
+- Staples outsold all other products with 876 units, followed by Cardinal Index Tabs (Clear) at 337 units and Eldon File Carts (Single Width) at 321 units.
 - Standard class emerged as the most popular shipping option for customers.